mathesar-foundation/mathesar-wiki/engineering/specs/dependents-graph.md

 - Tables
 - Table columns

-This can be easily extended and added to other types if their support appears in Mathesar since the entry point for the query is just the object OID ([almost always](https://www.postgresql.org/docs/current/datatype-oid.html) the unique identifier of any object in the database).
+> This can be easily extended and added to other types if their support appears in Mathesar since the entry point for the query is just the object OID ([almost always](https://www.postgresql.org/docs/current/datatype-oid.html) the unique identifier of any object in the database).
+{.is-info}

 As possible dependent objects, it returns: